vipwangtian/consul/website/source/docs/guides/acl.html.md

 ### Notes on Security

-In this guide we configured a basic ACL environment with the ability to see all nodes by default, but has limited access to just the "consul" service.
+In this guide we configured a basic ACL environment with the ability to see all nodes by default, but with limited access to discover only the "consul" service.
 If your environment has stricter security requirements we would like to note the following and make some additional recommendations.

 1. In this guide we added both the master and agent tokens to the configuration file.
 This means the tokens are now saved on disk.
 If this is a security concern, tokens can be added to agents using the [Consul CLI](https://www.consul.io/docs/commands/acl/acl-set-agent-token.html).
 However, this process is more complicated and takes additional care.